reiniiriarios/chromaticity-color-utilities/README.md

 ### Temperature (Kelvin) to RGB

 Where v is a tensor of XYZ color matching vectors for wavelengths in 5nm increments from 380nm to 780nm and T is the given temperature in Kelvin.
-Trapezoid integration is used to sum the the XYZ values from a black body spectrum generated from the tensor v based temperature. <sup>[[9]](#references)</sup>
+Trapezoid integration is used to sum the the XYZ values from a black body spectrum generated from the tensor v based on temperature. <sup>[[9]](#references)</sup>

 In other words, a black body emission spectrum is generated for a given temperature, from which a summation of each XYZ set of values in the spectrum, normalized, gives an average XYZ, the mish-mash of wavelengths that we perceive as a single color.
 Then that XYZ color is simply converted to RGB.